Last updated on August 20, 2020 by Dan Nanni

 On Fedora, CentOS or RHEL:

-The following is a list of commands that you can run to determine the public IP address.
-You can define an alias using one of these commands, or use them in a shell script.
+The following shows a list of commands that you can run to determine the public IP address.
+The output of any of these commands will be your public IP address.
+You can define an alias using one of these commands, or use one directly in a shell script.

 $ curl icanhazip.com